hsl25/hsl25.github.io/index.md

 # Hi, I’m Henoc

-I’m an MEng Electrical and Electronic Engineering student at the University of Southampton, with interests in embedded systems, control, high-voltage electronics, and motorsport engineering.
+I’m an MEng Electrical and Electronic Engineering student at the University of Southampton.
 This portfolio showcases the engineering projects I’ve worked on so far.

 ---

 # About Me

-I’m passionate about electronics, motorsport, and building high-reliability embedded hardware.

 Interested in internships in:
-**Embedded systems • Automotive electronics • Control • Aerospace**
+- Embedded systems
+- Power systems
+- PCB design
+- Control Systems
+- Robotics and Automation

 **Contact:** *henocl205@gmail.com*
 **GitHub:** https://github.com/hsl25

 ---

-# 🛠 Featured Projects
+# Featured Projects

 ## High-Voltage Battery Management System (Southampton University Formula Student Team)